fhernandez1512/spa-angular-template/docs/index.md

 # Angular Best Practices

-Is Your Head in an **Angular Cloud**? -- README.md in the root folder
+Is Your Head in an **Angular Cloud**? -- index.md in the docs folder

 ![Angular](images/angular.png)